 We’ve watched bears from 20 feet away in Denali National Park, and heard the earth’s heart beating in Fairbanks.
 We’ve driven through sublime landscapes, and even the aftermath of a wildfire.
 We’ve found heaven in Waterton Lakes National Park, and hiked hills of sage-scented chaparral.
 We’ve pondered the mysteries of the desert, and lost track of time in the north.
 Everywhere we’ve gone we’ve met wonderful people.

 Life came with us.
-Splash lived until she was fourteen, and then left us on the way to Alaska.
+Splash lived until she was fourteen and then left us on the way to Alaska.
 George’s health eventually had him settling down in Mill Valley, just north of San Francisco, though some of our best trips came after that.
-All in all, it’s been an amazing adventure, and it’s still happening!
+But eventually it was clear his traveling days were over.
+I found an apartment — a small, manageable version of the house I loved — in a town named after a wildflower, Larkspur.
+It was clearly meant to be.

-As we’ve roamed the countryside, I’ve taken pictures of everything, especially flowers — in the desert, climbing mountains, by the sea, deep in the woods, out in the prairies, hiking through canyons, in the crevices of decaying trees, in gardens private and public.
+As we roamed the country, I took pictures of everything, especially flowers — in the desert, climbing mountains, by the sea, deep in the woods, out in the prairies, hiking through canyons, in the crevices of decaying trees, in gardens private and public.
+I’m still at it, though not now towing my home from place to place.
 Peering into the soul of the earth, place by place, flower by flower, and bringing back what I find there.